-You can learn how to create natural black dyes from plants and then use it to dye fibers and fabrics for your home, clothing and craft projects.
-As with commercial dyes, you will need to take extra care when washing to keep black clothes black.
+One of the most popular colors in fashion and home design is black.
+You can learn how to create natural black dyes from plants and then use it to dye fibers and fabrics for your home, clothing, and craft projects.
+As with commercial dyes, you will need to take extra care when washing the finished project to keep black clothes black.

 The carob tree, Ceratonia siliqua, is a flowering evergreen shrub or tree.
 The seed pods may be crushed and used as a substitute for chocolate.
 The tree is native to the Mediterranean region including Southern Europe, Northern Africa, the larger Mediterranean islands, the Canary Islands, and Macaronesia.

-The pods can be purchased in bulk online from Amazon.com or at most natural or organic food stores.
+The pods can be purchased in bulk online from Amazon or at most natural or organic food stores.
 When boiled, they will produce a dark gray dye for cotton fabrics.
-You can determine the darkness by increased the number of pods boiled.
+You can determine the darkness of the dye by increasing the number of pods boiled.

 Iris is a common and popular garden perennial and is widely found throughout Europe, the Middle East, northern Africa, Asia, and across North America.
 Iris colors range from white to yellow to pink to dark purple.
 The color of the flower does not make a difference in achieving a black dye from the roots.

 Most irises grow from rhizomes which can be divided to create new plants.
 It is the roots/rhizomes of iris that will produce a black dye.
-Boil the roots in plain water to create a black dye.
+Boil the roots in water to create a black dye.
 Unfortunately, the roots cannot be planted successfully after boiling.

 Galls are irregular plant growths that occur on oak trees which are stimulated by the reaction between plant hormones and powerful growth chemicals produced by some insects or mites.
 Galls may occur on leaves, bark, flowers, buds, acorns, or roots.
 The insect gains its nutrients from the inner gall tissue.

 Oak galls produce a strong, black dye.
 When gathering galls, be aware that the insects may still inhabit the gall.
 Boiling the galls in water will not only produce a black dye but prevent infestation to other trees.
 You can strain out any critters that remain in the liquid dye.

-When using the dye bath, once the fabric has reach the color desired, the black dye must be set into the fabric using alum to make it permanent.
+When using the dye bath, once the fabric has reached the color desired, the black dye must be set into the fabric using alum as a mordant to make it permanent.

 Sawtooth Oak Acorn Cups

 The sawtooth oak,Quercus acutissima, is originally native to eastern Asia but is now present in North America.
 It is often called Sawthorn oak or Japanese silkworm oak.
 The tree has lance-shaped, glossy, mid-green leaves with bristle-tipped teeth.
 The acorns have cups covered with long, slender, hairy scales.
-The acorns are very bitter, but are eaten by jays and pigeons.
-Squirrels usually only eat them when other food sources have run out.
+It is the acorn cups that will produce a black dye when boiled in water.